Sokoke: Coat

 Their coats are short, and coarse but lustrous, with little to no undercoat.
 Recessive colours and traits are rare.
-Noted so far (and not accepted for showing by most registries) are seal tabby (lynx) point (accepted for showing in GCCF), melanistic (black or near-black), and "blue" (i.e. grey) colours.
+Noted so far (and not accepted for showing by most registries) are black (i.e. "seal") tabby (US: lynx) point (accepted for showing in GCCF), melanistic (black or near-black), and "blue" (i.e. grey) colours.
 Long-haired specimens are almost unknown.
 "Chaotic", "chained", and "clouded" marbling patterns have been seen with the advent of the "new line", as deviations away from the earlier established modified blotched tabby pattern, but clearly based on the genetics of the landrace forest specimens from the 1990s.
 Perhaps owing to the admixture of city specimens, the original Slater lineage also fairly often produces small-spotted instead of blotched cats, perhaps indicating earlier crossbreeding with non-native cats (the Egyptian Mau, for example, has such a pattern).

+Behaviour

 Sokoke cats are very active and enjoy climbing.
 They tend to be vocal toward human keepers and other cats with whom they live.
 They bond deeply to each other, as well as their owners.
 This trait makes re-homing harder for them, with a longer adjustment period expected in adult cats and older, already-bonded kittens.

 The Sokoke does best in a controlled environment, because of their limited resistance to common New World cat illnesses, often found in catteries and multi-cat homes.
 Like all of the short-haired Asian group of cats, they do not thrive in extreme cold temperatures for extended periods of time.
 However, contrary to previous reports, they can be acclimated to colder climates, and do not require special housing any more than similar short-haired, Asian-group cats.

 Their expected lifespan is the same as any purebred domestic cat, with 15 years an average old age.

-Breeding

-It is typical for the male to help raise the kittens, getting in the nest box with them.
-If left together, the mother will often wait months to wean her kittens, even though their development is fairly rapid once they leave the nest box.

-Breeders expect one to two litters per year, per breeding pair.
-Sometimes two litters may come closely in a row, with a longer period of time before further reproduction.
-Sexual maturity is usually reached at around eight to ten months of age.